garden-io/garden/docs/examples/simple-project.md

     dirtyTimestamp: 1528373640
 ```

-Under the `module` directive we can now specify how to run our service:
+Under the `module` directive of our `services/node-service/garden.yml` file we can now specify how to run our service:

 ```yaml
 module: